Qianxiaoxie917/ABR/README.md

 1. **ABRfun.cpp**: Primary C++ implementation of the ABR algorithm.
 2. **mainfun.cpp**: Auxiliary C++ functins of the ABR algorithm.
 3. **otherfun.R**: Auxiliary functions supporting the ABR algorithm.
+3. **ABRCV.R**: Parallelized cross-validation script for the ABR algorithm.